What makes a Private Jet a real business center?

 Today, life revolves around connectivity.
 Work, communication, recreation, sociability, and interaction is defined by our connectivity in technology.
 So, when customers hire private jets, their main concern with the trip is not the speed of the aircraft or the altitude that the plane will reach.
 What they want and ask for is:

 What are the speed and wideband of the internet?

 Either in a commercial airline or a private jet, we all know how poor the internet is on a flight.
-Usually, a simple task to go through our emails, download information into the mobiles, laptops or any other devices, could be a road to pure frustration.
+Usually, a simple task to go through our power energy emails, download information into the mobiles, laptops or any other devices, could be a road to pure frustration.
 The pages take ages to open.
 The same with messages and photos.
 Forget about video streaming.

 So, what makes a jet a real business center?
 The answer is simple: interconnectivity.